 apply to have a summer intern.

-The Exploring Leadership Internship Project, or The ELI Project for short, is an initiative of the Minnesota Annual Conference of the United Methodist Church to identify, encourage, and support young adults who are beginning to explore ministry leadership.
+The Exploring Leadership Internship Project, or ELI Project for short, is an initiative of the Minnesota Annual Conference of the United Methodist Church to identify, encourage, and support young adults who are beginning to explore ministry.
 Through The ELI Project, interns will be able to try on ministry leadership and discern the answer to the question, "Is God calling me to vocational ministry?" in the context of a healthy, fruitful, and supportive congregation and with the guidance of a gifted clergy leader committed to helping young people discern their call.

-The ELI Project internships are for young adults who have completed at least their first year of college or university.
+The ELI Project internship is for young adults who have completed at least their first year of college or university.
 The ELI Project team will invite up to 12 young adults to participate as a learning cohort for the summer of 2019.
 Placement will involve The ELI Project team matching a host church and intern based on the intern’s learning goals and the strengths of the congregation and supervising clergy.
-The internships are for an ten-week period, beginning with a group orientation from May 29 - 31, followed by the ten-week onsite internship, Sunday, June 2 - Sunday, August 4, and then a wrap-up retreat Sunday, August 6 - 7 that includes group reflection, evaluation, and celebration.
+The internships consist of a group orientation from May 29 - 31, followed by a 10-week onsite internship (June 2 -Aug.
+4), and then a wrap-up retreat Aug.
+6 - 7 that includes group reflection, evaluation, and celebration.

 What Will the eli project team look for in selecting a host congregation?